BeatrisIlieva/softuni-courseworks/05.django-basics/02.django-introduction/theory.md

 ## What is Psycopg>

 Psycopg is a PostgreSQL adapter for Python.
 It allows us to connect to a PostgreSQL database, execute queries, and retrieve data within our Python applications

+## What is a View?

+A view is a function or a class that receives an HTTP request and returns an HTTP response.
+Along with the request, a view can receive other parameters as well.
+A view implements the business logic that needs to be executed when a given url is reached.

+## How is a view called?

+In the project’s urls.py file we configure which function or class to be called when reaching a given url.
+In Django, URLs are defined in the project's urls.py file, which acts as a central place for managing routes.
+To include the URLs for individual apps, we reference each app’s urls.py in the project’s urls.py using the `include()` function.
+Django then checks the requested URL against the URL patterns defined in the urls.py files.
+These patterns are created using the `path()` function.
+When a match is found, Django calls the corresponding view function, passing the HTTP request to it.
+The view processes the request and returns an HTTP response.

+## What is a Django Template

+It is a text file written in special syntax that allows dynamic generation of HTML.
+It plays a crucial role in separating the presentation layer from the business logic in the MVT architecture.
+It uses markup language know as Django Template Language (DTL).

+## `render()`

+It accepts as parameters the request, the template name and context.
+Using the Django Template Engine it generates HTML.
+It returns an HTTP response with the generated HTML, the content type (by default HTML) and the status.